Mathematical theory of deep learning: Feature methods and kernel least-squares regression

 \subsection{Gradient descent}

 In practice we may either minimize $\objF_\lambda$ in \eqref{eq:kernelreg} (in the Hilbert space $H$) or the objective in \eqref{eq:kernelargmin} (in $\R^m$).
 We now focus on the former, as this will allow to draw connections to neural network training in the subsequent sections.
 In order to use gradient descent, we assume $H=\R^n$ equipped with the Euclidean inner product.
-Initializing $\Bw_0\in\R^n$, gradient descent with constant step size $h>0$ to minimize $\objF_\lambda$ reads